StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Module/Module Dependency.md

 If you declare a dependency to a `Module` that is not configured by the users (e.g., some underlying configuration `Module`s might not event be publicly accessible), is initialized with the instance that was passed to the ``Module/Dependency`` property wrapper.

-- Tip: `Module`s can easily provide a default configuration by adopting the ``DefaultInitializable`` protocol.
+- Tip: `Module`s can adopt the ``DefaultInitializable`` protocol to opt into being default configurable.
+This mandates the presence of a default initializer.

 Below is a short code example.
 ```swift